-In 2015, 96 percent of all non-federal acute care hospitals possessed certified health IT.
-Small rural and small urban hospitals had the lowest rates at 94 percent.
-Ninety-six percent of Critical Access hospitals had certified health IT, while 97 percent of medium-sized hospitals (more than 100 beds) had certified health IT - the highest rate among these hospital types.
+In 2017, 96 percent of all non-federal acute care hospitals possessed certified health IT.
+Small rural and critical access hospitals had the lowest rates at 93 percent.
+Ninety-nine percent of large hospitals (more than 300 beds) had certified health IT, while 97 percent of medium-sized hospitals (more than 100 beds) had certified health IT.

 ONC/American Hospital Association (AHA), AHA Annual Survey Information Technology Supplement, 2017.